correia55/PollMeBot/README.md

 ```
 !refresh poll_id
 ```

-creates a new message with the current poll, preventing users from having to locate the message where the poll is located.
+Refreshing a poll means a new message will be created with the poll, saving you the trouble of trying to find the previous location of the poll.

 #### Example
 !refresh party2night